Northwest Zone

 YAQUINA RIVER: winter steelhead

 Hatchery steelhead is open on the Yaquina River.
 Like its neighbors on the Mid Coast, the recent rains have moved fish into the basin though we haven't gotten many reports from the Yaquina of fish being caught.
-Last Updated 1/8/25.
+Fishing in the Yaquina basin remains fair this season.
+Last Updated 3/5/25.

 Regulation Updates